 Because its active surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters last longer too, typically between three to six months.

-There are a couple of electronic filtering systems you can use in your home.
+There are several different types of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to catch particles.
+An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

-An electronic air cleaner applies a high-voltage magnetic charge to catch particles.
+An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, created elsewhere in your home.
+And decrease ozone, a known lung irritant, made elsewhere in your home.